loshuyen/chatroom-react-express/README.md

 7. cd ..
 8. npm start

-Now you shoud see the website running on http://localhost:3000 in the browser
+Now you can see the website running on http://localhost:3000 in the browser
 ### Features
 - use socket.io for real-time communication
 - join different rooms for chat